ManojAmbati3/VU_FALL22_IOT_CLASS/ESP32_AnjayLeshan_Experiments/LightControl_PushButton.md

 Here is a circuit diagram used to connect the LED to the ESP32, found in the C_Tutorial in the Freenove tutorial
 ![bf55ade4-0493-4597-b5ae-cc8f4a207ad2_Screenshot 2022-10-06 172633_full_retina](https://user-images.githubusercontent.com/112664141/199412016-63cef473-2b31-4312-a395-4b8868311b79.png)
-This is my circuit diagram and working LED
+This is my circuit with a working LED

 To get the LED light turn on, go to the leshan server and select the client.